STANDARDS AUSTRALIA PROCESSES

 Technical Committees of Standards Australia are comprised of nominees of entities (including Industry Associations, Universities, Regulatory bodies and Government departments).
 Occasionally there is a “consumer representative”, but this has not been the case in many safety critical subjects.
 These entities are invited to nominate one or more committee members to a specific Technical Committee at the absolute discretion of Standards Australia.
 In practice, many of the Technical Committee members or their employer find (or establish) an entity to nominate them, and if the (nameless) gatekeepers of Standards Australia determine that the entity or the person nominated is acceptable to them, that person becomes a committee member representing the nominating entity.

-Committees operate under conditions of strict confidentiality, so that “outsiders” have no access to the committee composition (individuals or entities), and no access to committee documents, agendas or minutes of meetings.
-When a Technical Committee resolves to publish a Standard or an Amendment to a Standard, that “draft” document is posted for some weeks on the Standards Australia website for “Public Comment”, which is “considered” by the same Technical Committee and a “final draft” for voting is finalised by a majority vote of the Committee, which may not address serious deficiencies that have been identified.
+Committees operate under conditions of strict confidentiality, so that “outsiders” have no access to the committee members, and no access to committee documents, agendas or minutes of meetings.
+When a Technical Committee resolves to publish a Standard or an Amendment to a Standard, that “draft” document is posted for some weeks on the Standards Australia website for “Public Comment”, which is “considered” by the same Technical Committee and a “final draft” for voting is finalised by a majority vote of the Committee, which may decide not to address serious deficiencies that have been identified.
 The Committee discussions remain confidential, and the “secret” vote of each member is not supposed to be known to the other Committee Members.
 However, there have been instances where, after members have voted, other members and persons outside the Committee (and not from Standards Australia) have lobbied them to change their vote.
 This conduct evidences a corruption of the processes of Standards Australia, whereby special interests have improper access to prejudice the vote of individual members (purporting to represent their nominating organization), such access only being available through employees of Standards Australia.

 In order to provide a level of transparency commensurate with the inalienable interests of the public in ensuring that the development processes of Australian Standards affecting them every day are transparent and accessible, this system needs to be overhauled.
-Suggestions for desirable improvements to the Committee system are:
+Suggestions for desirable improvements to the Standards Australia Committee system are:

 - It is suggested that the identity of entities represented on each Technical Committee, and the names and relevant qualifications and experience of their representatives be published.